esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications.md

 All push notification mechanisms use [mod_event_pusher_push][] as a backend implementation, read [the relevant documentation][mod_event_pusher] to know more about it.

-## XEP-0357 Push Notifications
+## XEP-0357: Push Notifications

-Server side push notification support is fully compliant with [XEP-0357 Push Notifications][XEP-0357], which defines several components that need to work together in order to provide clients with working push notifications.
+Server side push notification support is fully compliant with [XEP-0357: Push Notifications][XEP-0357], which defines several components that need to work together in order to provide clients with working push notifications.
 However, there's just one non-optimal detail required by the aforementioned XEP: that push notifications being a PubSub service — [we can do better than that][pubsub-less].

-If you're already familiar with the workings of [XEP-0357][], make sure to have a look at [our PubSub-less enhancement][pubsub-less].
+If you're already familiar with the workings of [XEP-0357: Push Notifications][XEP-0357], make sure to have a look at [our PubSub-less enhancement][pubsub-less].

 As it is always said, one picture is worth a thousand words: